weld/weld-testing/junit-jupiter/README.md

 This should work in most of the cases (assuming the test class [meets some conditions](https://jakarta.ee/specifications/cdi/4.0/jakarta-cdi-spec-4.0.html#what_classes_are_beans)) although it's a little bit cumbersome.
 The second option is `WeldInitiator.Builder.addBeans(Bean<?>...)` which makes it possible to add beans during `AfterBeanDiscovery` phase easily.
-You can provide your own `jakarta.enterprise.inject.spi.Bean` implementation or, for most use cases, a convenient `org.jboss.weld.junit.MockBean` should be sufficient.
+You can provide your own `jakarta.enterprise.inject.spi.Bean` implementation or, for most use cases, a convenient `org.jboss.weld.testing.MockBean` should be sufficient.
-Use `org.jboss.weld.junit.MockBean.builder()` to obtain a new builder instance.
+Use `org.jboss.weld.testing.MockBean.builder()` to obtain a new builder instance.

 ```java
 interface Bar {